thindil/steamsky/bin/doc/MODDING.md

   `{GameKey 10}` will be translated to key used for auto move ship).
 - Inside help text you can use special variable `{MoneyName}` which later will be replaced with name of game money.
+- Inside help text you can use special variable `{FuelName}` which later will be replaced with name of fuel for ship.

 ## Goals